13gav59/DDGFTW/README.md

 -----
 # Usage

 Install [TamperMonkey](https://www.tampermonkey.net/) as an extension for your browser.
-Make a new script and copy and paste `ddgftw.js` into it.
+Then click [this](https://github.com/13gav59/DDGFTW/raw/master/ddgftw.user.js) and then click install.

 Then go to [Google](https://google.com) :)